Americans may not get some Christmas treats, White House officials warn | Business

 White House officials, scrambling to relieve global supply bottlenecks choking U.S. ports, highways and railways, warn Americans may face higher prices and some empty shelves this Christmas season.
 The supply crisis, driven in part by the global COVID pandemic, not only threatens to dampen U.S. spending https://www.reuters.com/world/the-great-reboot/high-stakes-christmas-looms-surging-toy-demand-meets-supply-chain-snarls-2021-09-20 at a critical time, it also poses a political risk for U.S. President Joe Biden.

-The supply crisis, driven in part by the global COVID pandemic, not only threatens to dampen U.S. spending at a critical time but also poses a political risk for U.S. President Joe Biden.
-The latest economy continues to be the most important issue to Democrats and Republicans alike.
+The supply crisis, driven in part by the global COVID pandemic, not only threatens to dampen U.S. spending https://www.reuters.com/world/the-great-reboot/high-stakes-christmas-looms-surging-toy-demand-meets-supply-chain-snarls-2021-09-20 at a critical time, it also poses a political risk for U.S. President Joe Biden.
+The latest Reuters/Ipsos poll shows https://graphics.reuters.com/USA-BIDEN/POLL/nmopagnqapa the economy continues to be the most important issue to Democrats and Republicans alike.

 The White House argues inflation is a sign that their decision to provide historic support to small businesses and households, through $1.9 trillion in COVID-19 relief funding, worked.
 U.S. consumer demand stayed strong, outpacing global rivals, and the Biden administration expects the overall economy to grow at 7.1%, as inflation reaches its highest levels since the 1980s.